awsdocs/aws-systems-manager-user-guide/doc_source/managed_instances.md

 **Note**
 Systems Manager requires accurate time references in order to perform its operations\.
 If your instance's date and time are not set correctly, they may not match the signature date of your API requests\.
 For more information, see [Use cases and best practices](systems-manager-best-practices.md)\.

+**Note**
+When instance tags are created or edited, it takes up to an hour for the table filter to reflect those changes\.

 **Verify Systems Manager support on an instance**
 AWS Config provides AWS Managed Rules, which are predefined, customizable rules that AWS Config uses to evaluate whether your AWS resource configurations comply with common best practices\.
 AWS Config Managed Rules include the [ec2\-instance\-managed\-by\-systems\-manager](https://docs.aws.amazon.com/config/latest/developerguide/ec2-instance-managed-by-ssm.html) rule\.
 This rule checks whether the Amazon EC2 instances in your account are managed by Systems Manager\.
 For more information, see [AWS Config Managed Rules](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_use-managed-rules.html)\.